gvwilson/sensibleadventures/booksters-apprentice.md

 and re-formed.
 She yelped and threw up her arms even as the view steadied again.

 "Oh, well done," Thomas murmured appreciatively.
-"Well done."
 The panes to the left and right showed what they had a moment before, but the one in the center had pulled the view closer.
 Instead of mountains fifty gallops away, they were looking at a neat town from what appeared to be no more than a few hundred strides.
 Its buildings, made of gray brick and roofed with dark slate shingles, stood around a paved square as large as the one outside the Hardeck.
 A flat-topped pyramid stood in the square's center, four stories tall and crowned with six pillars of dayglass as big as Erileine.
 The only sign of life was a lone jay that fluttered away even as they watched.

 "That looks like the mountain," Klaues said, pointing at the pyramid.
 "Same shape, same flat peak…"